This website uses cookies. Find out more in our Privacy Policy.

 Cost of Services

 Student health visits are free for Scotties.
-Additional services provided on campus such as laboratory tests and immunizations will be billed either to your account or to Sirius America Student Health Insurance.
-Our nurse practitioners may refer you to consulting medical staff at any time.
-The physician will discuss fees with you at the time of service.
+Additional services provided on campus such as laboratory tests will be billed via health insurance.
+Our nurse practitioner may refer you to consulting medical staff at any time.

 Confidentiality